Beyond the Dirac Delta: Mitigating Diversity Collapse in Reinforcement Fine-Tuning for Versatile Image Generation: Mitigating Diversity Collapse

 \begin{theorem}[Optimal Policy Invariance] Let $M\!=\!(\mathcal{S},\mathcal{A},P,R,\gamma)$ denote the MDP for the task of fine-tuning diffusion models with RL. $d(\cdot)\!:S\mapsto \mathbb{R}$ is a real-valued function that computes the intra-group diversity $d(s)$ of the state $s$ within a group of generation samples.
 We formulate $R_{\text{int}}(\cdot)\!:S\!\times\!
 A\!\times\!
 S\mapsto \mathbb{R}$ as an intrinsic reward function that is the difference between the diversities of adjacent states, such that for all $s\!\in\!
 S, a\!\in\!
 A, s'\!\in\!
 S$, $R_{\text{int}}(s,a,s')\!=\!\gamma d(s')\!-\!d(s)$.
 Then, with any constant balancing ratio $\lambda$, every optimal policy in the transformed MDP $\tilde{M}\!=\!(\mathcal{S},\mathcal{A},P,R+\lambda R_{\text{int}},\gamma)$ will also be an optimal policy in $M$, and vice versa. \end{theorem}

-The ingenuity of our reward-shaping design lies in that, by setting the shaping reward as the difference between the diversities of adjacent states as in Eq.~\ref{eq:rint}, the intrinsic reward for a complete denoising trajectory is derived as the diversity of the clean image as in Eq.~\ref{eq:rint2}.
+The ingenuity of our reward-shaping design lies in that, by defining the shaping reward as the diversity difference between adjacent states (Eq.~\ref{eq:rint}), the intrinsic reward for a complete denoising trajectory is derived as the diversity of the clean image, as in Eq.~\ref{eq:rint2}.
 This elegant formulation bypasses the need to evaluate intermediate noised images, which significantly reduces computation while minimizing the influence of noisy factors on the diversity calculation.

-\paragraph{Clipped Reward Shaping.} Although DRIFT preserves optimal policy invariance after reward shaping, the model may still over-exploit intrinsic rewards at the expense of the primary objective, i.e., the \textit{reward hacking} phenomenon, where an RL agent exploits flaws or ambiguities in the reward function to achieve high rewards without truly solving the intended task.
-Because the diversity reward is inherently high-variance and sensitive to outliers, noisy or low-quality outputs that deviate from the target manifold may produce disproportionately large diversity signals, potentially misguiding the optimization toward semantically dispersed but sub-optimal samples.
-To address this issue, we clip the diversity reward as

-where $\sigma$ is a predetermined upper bound that prevents the model from excessively exploiting the shaping reward.
+\mypara{Clipped Reward Shaping.} Although DRIFT preserves optimal policy invariance under reward shaping, the model may still over-exploit intrinsic rewards at the expense of the primary objective, i.e., the \textit{reward hacking} phenomenon, where an RL agent exploits flaws or ambiguities in the reward function to achieve high rewards without truly solving the intended task.
+Because diversity rewards are high-variance and outlier-sensitive, noisy or low-quality outputs off the target manifold can yield exaggerated diversity signals, steering optimization toward semantically dispersed but sub-optimal samples.
+To address this issue, we clip the diversity reward as $R_{\text{int}}(\tau^i) = \mathrm{clip}\!\left(R_{\text{int}}(\tau^i),\, 0,\, \sigma\right)$, where $\sigma$ is an upper bound that prevents excessive exploitation of the shaping reward.

-\paragraph{Decoupled Advantage Computation.} During training, both the primary reward $R$ and the intrinsic reward $R_{\text{int}}$ evolve continuously as the policy improves, yet they typically operate on disparate and dynamically shifting scales.
+\mypara{Decoupled Advantage Computation.} During training, both the primary reward $R$ and the intrinsic reward $R_{\text{int}}$ evolve continuously as the policy improves, yet they typically operate on disparate and dynamically shifting scales.
 The magnitude of the intrinsic reward remains stable, since it is calculated based on the relative distance between samples within the group.
 However, the magnitude of the primary reward can vary substantially across different training stages and reward models.
 This complicates the development of a flexible weighting scheme for aggregating the two rewards as in Eq.~\ref{eq:reward_shaping}.
-To circumvent this issue, we instead compute the advantages for each reward component independently, and merge them at the advantage level as
+To circumvent this issue, we instead compute the advantages for each reward component independently, and merge them at the advantage level as $\tilde{A} = A + \lambda\cdot A_{\text{int}}$.
+By decoupling advantage estimation, each reward signal is normalized relative to its own baseline before aggregation.
+This design mitigates sensitivity to scale mismatch and temporal fluctuations, facilitating more robust and interpretable control over diversity regularization.